justeattakeaway/pie/apps/pie-docs/src/engineers/guidelines/browser-support.md

 {% notification {
 type: "information",
-message: "Browsers rated at B or C may have a higher user experience than expected."
+message: "Browsers rated at B or C may have a better user experience than expected."
 } %}

 A good example of this would be users browsing using Opera.
 The reason we don't "Fully Support" this browser is simply down to user metrics, not the quality of the browser.
 We'd actually expect most functionality to work with no real issues, although we don't officially test in this browser.